 [API] # Binding address for the miner API ListenAddress = "/ip4/127.0.0.1/tcp/2345/http" # This should be set to the miner API address as seen externally RemoteListenAddress = "127.0.0.1:2345" # General network timeout value Timeout = "30s"

 As you see, the listen address is bound to the local loopback interface by default.
-If you need to open access to the miner API to other machines, you will need to set this to the IP address of the network interface you want to use, or to
+To open access to the miner API for other machines, set this to the IP address of the network interface you want to use.
+You can also set it to

-0.0.0.0 (which means "all interfaces").
-Note that API access is protected by JWT tokens, but it should not be open to the internet.
+0.0.0.0 to allow all interfaces.
+API access is protected by JWT tokens, but it should not be open to the internet.

 RemoteListenAddress to the value that a different node would have to use to reach this API.
 Usually, it is the miner's IP address and API port, but depending on your setup (proxies, public IPs, etc.), it might be a different IP.